 - Make drop off and pick up a happy time.
 If you build a familiar routine, your child knows what to expect when you leave and return.
 Allow enough time in the morning to reduce feeling rushed.
 A special good-bye routine can be reassuring to both of you.

 Monitor the Program

 You are the best judge of whether a program is working for you and your child.
 As children grow, their needs change.
 Programs and enrollment may also change over time.
 It's important to monitor and evaluate your choice of care regularly.
-All programs should allow parent to visit at any time during program hours.
+All programs should allow a parent to visit at any time during program hours.

-Ways to monitor
+Ways to monitor: